ioccc-src/winner/author/README.md

 { "entry_id" : "YYYY_dirname" }
 ```

-The `"YYYY_dirname"` is a winner ID in JSON encoded string form.
+The `"YYYY_dirname"` is a entry ID in JSON encoded string form.
 Here "YYYY" is the IOCCC year, and "dirname" is the directory name
 of the winning entry under the given year directory.